apollo-business-automation/cp4ba-manual-deployment/README.md

 " | oc apply -f -

 # Configure Workflow Runtime to trust Workflow Authoring TLS
+# Note that if you supplied custom certificates for Zen Route (cpd-) you need to add the secret containing tls.crt to the trusted lists as well.
 yq -i '.spec.baw_configuration[0].tls = {"tls_trust_list": '\
 '["baw-tls-zen-secret", "baw-routerca-secret"]}' \
 /usr/install/cp4ba-test/cert-kubernetes/scripts/\